Feminist Perspectives on Autonomy

 She buys the clothes he prefers, invites the guests he wants to entertain, and makes love whenever he is in the mood.
 She willingly moves to a new city in order for him to have a more attractive job, counting her own friendships and geographical preferences insignificant by comparison...
 She does not simply defer to her husband in certain spheres as a trade-off for his deference in other spheres.
 On the contrary, she tends not to form her own interests, values, and ideals, and when she does, she counts them as less important than her husband’s.
 (Hill 1991, 5)

 One would think that such excessive deference would be incompatible with autonomy.
-Excessive deference implies that others, not the agent herself, are driving the agent's choice and preference formation.
-However, Westlund points out that on some popular accounts of autonomy, because the woman is willing to subordinate herself, or because she prefers deference and values her own opinions and interests less than she values those of her husband, she may be considered autonomous.
+Excessive deference implies that others, not the agent herself, are driving the agent’s choice and preference formation.
+However, Westlund points out that on some popular accounts of autonomy, because the woman is willing to subordinate herself or, because she prefers deference and values her own opinions and interests less than she values those of her husband, she may be considered autonomous.
 For example, on one influential account, that of Harry Frankfurt, a preference is autonomous if it is one with which the agent wholeheartedly identifies (Frankfurt 1988).
-As Westlund argues, the agent here seems to identify wholeheartedly with her preference for deference to her husband: “Hill's character is remarkable in part because she seems so unambivalent about her subservient role” (Westlund 2003, 491).
+As Westlund argues, the agent here seems to identify wholeheartedly with her preference for deference to her husband: “Hill’s character is remarkable in part because she seems so unambivalent about her subservient role” (Westlund 2003, 491).

 The example is of interest to feminists in the first place because the deference and apparent preference for subservience it describes is gendered.
 It is an outcome of systems of gender oppression that women are expected to assume servile roles, and hence may come to endorse, prefer or willingly adopt them.
 Moreover, perhaps precisely because of the connection between these kinds of preferences and systems of gender oppression, many feminists resist the conclusion that the Angel and the Deferential Wife are autonomous.
-Thus Susan Babbitt argues that although the Deferential Wife appears to be have made a rational judgment about what she values, and appears therefore to be living according to her own life-plans, in fact the preference for subservience is incompatible with her autonomy: “habitual servility” defines her sense of self, and this is “not the kind of self to which a concept of autonomy can be applied” (Babbitt 1993, 250).
+Thus Susan Babbitt argues that although the Deferential Wife appears to have made a rational judgment about what she values, and appears therefore to be living according to her own life-plans, in fact the preference for subservience is incompatible with her autonomy: “habitual servility” defines her sense of self, and this is “not the kind of self to which a concept of autonomy can be applied” (Babbitt 1993, 250).
 If this is right, influential accounts of autonomy, and those feminist positions influenced by them, will have to be revised.
 (See the entry on “Feminist Moral Psychology” for more discussion of the example of the Deferential Wife.)

 Discussions of adaptive preference formation are often found in the literature—both feminist and nonfeminist—on rational choice theory (Elster 1983; Superson 2005; Cudd 2006).
 According to Jon Elster’s classic description of adaptive preference formation, a fox, after finding that he can no longer reach some grapes, decides that he does not want the grapes after all.
 The fox adapts his preferences to what he perceives to be the options available to him.
 In order to distinguish adaptive preference formation from preference change due to learning and other processes, Elster proposes that the former is an unconscious process in which an agent turns away from a preference to avoid unpleasant cognitive dissonance that is associated with holding on to it.
 According to Elster, this is a “blind psychic process operating ‘behind the back’ of the person” (Elster 1983, 16; see also Colburn 2011).
 Others characterize adaptive preferences as those the agent finds herself with after “life-long habituation” (Nussbaum 2001, 80; Sen 1995; see also Khader 2009, 2011).
 For example, Martha Nussbaum describes the case of poor working women in India who, though subjected to physical abuse by their husbands, choose to remain in the marriage.
 Some women, like Vasanti, think that the abuse “was painful and bad, but, still, a part of women’s lot in life, just something women have to put up with as part of being a woman dependent on men, and entailed by having left her own family to move into a husband’s home” (Nussbaum 2001, 68–9).